Kenya's longest serving President Daniel Arap Moi dies at 95

 An autocratic rule

-Daniel Arap Moi was Kenya's second President since independence and went on to rule the East African Republic from 1978 to 2002.
+Moi was born September 2, 1924, in Baringo County.
+He became Kenya's second president after independence and went on to rule from 1978 to 2002.

-Born on September 2nd 1924 in Baringo County, Moi became the oldest living former Kenyan president, and his wily grasp of power earned him the nickname "Professor of Politics" amongst Kenyans.
+His wily grasp of power earned him the nickname "Professor of Politics" amongst Kenyans.

-His 24 years in power encompassed one party rule through the Kenyan African National Union, the party he controlled, and finally the reintroduction of democracy and multiparty politics, which culminated in his victory in the 1992 Presidential elections.
+His 24 years in power encompassed one-party rule through the Kenyan African National Union, the party he controlled, and also the reintroduction of democracy and multiparty politics, which culminated in his victory in the 1992 Presidential elections.

-Educated at missionary and government schools, Moi became a teacher, as Kenya was moving towards independence from British rule.
+Educated at missionary and government schools, Moi became a teacher as Kenya was moving towards independence from British rule.

 He became the Minister of Home Affairs and President Jomo Kenyatta later named him Vice President in 1967.

-Moi became Kenya's new leader after Kenyatta's death in 1978 heralding an era of autocratic and at times dictatorial rule.
+Moi became Kenya's leader after Jomo Kenyatta's death in 1978, bringing in an era of autocratic and at times dictatorial rule that made Moi and his family extremely wealthy.

+After he stepped down, Kenya located more than $1 billion of public money stashed in overseas offshore accounts, which it sought to recover, the New York Times reported.

 Quashing rebellion

-He toured the country and came into contact with ordinary people, boosting his popularity.
-Four years after coming to power, a coup was attempted by some members of the air force which Moi successfully crushed.
-His reaction was to send out military and police forces to quash the rebellion.
+Four years after Moi came to power, some members of the Air Force attempted a coup, which Moi successfully and ruthlessly crushed.

-As a result, Moi's rule became more hardnosed -- he dismissed political opponents and reduced the influence of his predecessor Kenyatta's men in cabinet.
-He issued pardons for all except the main conspirators -- whom he sentenced to hang.
+After the attempt, Moi's rule became more hard-nosed -- he dismissed political opponents and reduced the influence of his predecessor's allies in his cabinet.

-He went further to change the constitution and made his KANU party the only legally permitted political entity, triggering the wrath of many Kenyans who sought democracy.
+He went on to change the constitution, making his KANU party the only legally permitted political entity and triggering the wrath of many Kenyans who sought democracy.

-The Moi regime then began to make more use of the secret police, who penetrated opposition groups agitating for democratic reforms.

-Pressure from Western backers forced Moi back onto the democratic path in 1990 and he was compelled to allow opposition parties on to the ballot before the 1992 general elections, Kenya's first multi-party elections, which Moi won, despite allegations of electoral fraud by his party.
+Pressure from Western backers forced Moi back onto the democratic path in 1990 and he was compelled to allow opposition parties onto the ballot before the 1992 general elections -- Kenya's first multi-party elections -- which Moi won, despite allegations of electoral fraud by his party.